netzerohero/TinyBasicRP6502/README.md

 Code here was based-on Hans Otten's carefully reconstructed version from audio-tapes originally targeted to the [KIM-1](https://en.wikipedia.org/wiki/KIM-1).

 TINY BASIC along with the inception of the People's Computer Company's (PCC) Dr. Dobb's Journal (DDJ) in the mid-1970s are important milestones in computer history.
 At the time, the BASIC language brought ease-of-use to the computer user.
 Hobbyists provided the creative energy driving computer HW & SW improvements.
-Differences between hobbyists approaches and those of the nascent computer HW/SW industry on code sharing and its distribution were being work through.
+Differences between hobbyist approaches and those of the nascent computer HW/SW industry on code sharing and its distribution were being worked through.
 The various forms of BASIC stood at the center of these different approaches.
+One one-side were the code-sharing hobbyists and their various BASICs, where Pittman's TINY BASIC was one that stood out.
 The alternative approach of code distribution was represented by MicroSoft's BASIC.
-These different approaches have infuenced the commercial and the communinty-driven licensing and distribution approaches of software development to the present day now 50-years hence.
+These different approaches have infuenced the commercial and the communinty-driven licensing and distribution approaches of software development 50-years hence to the present day.

 My initial exposure to TINY BASIC was in the late 1970's.
 After building my own [Netronics ELF II](https://carleton.ca/scs/vintage-computing/item/vin17/) RCA-1802 system and its 4K static-RAM board, I bought a copy of TINY BASIC on cassette-tape along with Pittman's infuential and approachably instructive manuals.
 I still own them...